There is a small white house floating lazily on the waters of Lake Tisza in Hungary.

 Two solar panels line Sneci's roof and generate enough electricity to power the electrical equipment in the houseboat's tiny kitchen.
 Little but sure.
 A small refrigerator, chandeliers and a gas stove top are fully functional.

-The kitchen sink does not require electricity as drinking water can be obtained via a foot pump that delivers water from a 20 liter bottle.
+The kitchen sink does not require electricity as drinking water can be obtained via a foot pump that dispenses water from a 20 liter bottle.

 We wanted to design a house with the philosophy of a fishing boat able to assimilate to this environment, which could become part of this scenario.